BiCU-CCRI/Best_practices/coding_and_review/code_testing.md

     - For example, GitHub Actions tests for [Python](https://docs.github.com/en/actions/use-cases-and-examples/building-and-testing/building-and-testing-python) or example for [bash](https://www.geeksforgeeks.org/run-bash-script-in-github-actions/)
     - GitHub Actions use [Runners](https://docs.github.com/en/actions/using-github-hosted-runners/using-github-hosted-runners/about-github-hosted-runners) - virtual machines to run workflows
         - Runners use predefined environments that we can [modify](https://docs.github.com/en/actions/using-github-hosted-runners/using-github-hosted-runners/customizing-github-hosted-runners) to fit our development environment to some extent - following [Best Coding Practices](./best_coding_practices.md) helps a lot
+- **Note:** GitLab has better CI/CD intergration compared to GitHub because it can run the tests locally.
+GitHub runs the tests in online virtual machines.

 ## Where to Store Tests